-- Apprentices have the option to participate in employer sponsored health insurance.
+- Farm Crew members have the option to participate in employer sponsored health insurance.

-- Housing may be available for a few apprentices either on-farm or at a property 4 miles from the farm.
+- Housing may be available for a few Farm Crew members either on-farm or at a property 4 miles from the farm.
 Rent is $50/week and includes all utilities and internet.

-- Farm produce: as much farm grown produce as the apprentice can use.
+- Farm produce: as much farm grown produce as the Farm Crew member can use.

 - Training: access to planning documents and records, farmer’s library; farm safety training; tractor operation and maintenance training; option to participate in eastern Mass CRAFT program (emasscraft.org); option to attend NOFA summer conference, and other events as they arise; continued consulting and assistance with post apprenticeship job placement if desired.

-- Time off: one week paid vacation, usually in July or August; 2 paid days sick time.
+- Time off: one week unpaid vacation, usually in July or August; 2 paid days sick time.

 - Free admission to all Trustees properties, including nearby Crane Beach.

-To apply for the apprenticeship, send letter, resume and references to:
+To apply for the Farm Crew, send letter, resume and references to: